llite/alps1700/README.md

 Firmware is based on [Mike Roberts'](https://github.com/ecopoesis) [NEK type A](https://github.com/qmk/qmk_firmware/tree/master/keyboards/nek_type_a), with a few adjustment to account for the different layout.

+I see no reason this couldn't be addapted for cherry mount switches.
+In theory the only different would be the mounting plate.

 Parts list